thomaslaurenson/SecureMilkCarton/README.md

 # SecureMilkCarton

 SecureMilkCarton is an intentionally vulnerable Tomcat web application.
 It seems vulnerable web applications for learning _hacking_ or _penetration testing_ are a dime-a-dozen.
-SecureMilkCarton is different, it has been specifically designed to learn *how to secure a poorly written web application*.
+SecureMilkCarton is different, it has been specifically designed to learn *how to secure a poorly written web application* and *how to secure a web server*.
 The web application itself is riddled with security issues, including:

 - Vulberable to SQL injection attacks
 - Vulnerable to XSS attacks